-Enjoys simple make believe play e.g. having a cup of tea, making dinner more about these developmental difficulties.
+Enjoys simple make-believe play e.g. having a cup of tea, making dinner

+Jakeman Nursery School Curriculum more about these Likes to do things for themselves developmental difficulties.
 Displays a range of emotions PSED goal (end of little Watches what friends are doing and joins in with play. nursery) Shows an interest in particular others and begins to make relationships.
 Explores the environment and new environments.
 Likes to help you when you are busy.
 Begins to assert independence or challenge boundaries.
 Sometimes manage to share or take turns with others with adult guidance.
 Can settle to some activities for a short while.